Seattle’s Heel Pain Specialists – Effective Relief of Plantar Fasciitis and All Types of Heel Pain

-The most common cause of heel and arch pain is a condition called plantar fasciitis.
-This is an inflammation of a thick band of tissue that runs along the arch of your feet from your heel to your toes and aids in stabilization of your arch while you walk and run.
+The most common cause of heel and arch pain is a condition called plantar fasciitis, although there are many other causes of heel pain.
+Plantar fasiitis is an inflammation and/ or degeneration of a thick band of tissue that runs along the arch of your feet from your heel to your toes and aids in stabilization of your arch while you walk and run.
 Symptoms involve two areas – the arch and the inside heel area (the latter being the more common).
 It can cause severe pain, especially in the morning when you get up.
 Common symptoms of plantar fasciitis include:

-Other causes of heel and arch pain include arthritis, infection, fractures and sprains or even certain systemic diseases.
-Because of the multiple possible causes, you should see your podiatrist for a thorough evaluation if you are experiencing heel or arch pain.
+Other causes of heel and arch pain include nerve entrapment (Baxter’s nerve), inflammation of the fat pad, arthritis, infection, fractures and sprains or even certain systemic diseases.
+Due to Because of the multiple possible causes, you should see your podiatrist for a thorough evaluation if you are experiencing heel or arch pain.

-Our Treatment Goals Are Pain Relief and Prevention of Recurrence
+Plantar Fasciitis Treatment Goals: Pain Relief and Preventing Recurrence

 Our goal is to provide relief as rapidly as possible that will be long lasting using the most conservative treatment option possible and that will prevent the pain from coming back.
 Because there are many underlying causes of heel and arch pain, the first thing we do is evaluate the cause of your pain and then develop a program to get you back to full activity as soon as possible.
 When treated correctly, surgery is almost never necessary.
 We can’t emphasize that enough – surgery is almost never necessary to treat heel pain.
 If it has been recommended that you have surgery, see us for a second opinion first.

-Although it is the most common complaint of patients in our clinic, we find that well over 99% of the time it responds well to our specialized treatment program.
+Although plantar fasciitis is the most common complaint of patients in our clinic, we find that well over 99% of the time it responds well to our specialized treatment program.
 Surgery is almost never required.
 Our treatment program focuses on three main areas:

 - Identify the underlying case